brigaldies/search_with_machine_learning_course/week4/project4.md

 #### Load your fastText model

+Note: All fastText models produced in Level 1 were moved to the /workspace/datasets/fasttext directory in order to not clutter /workspace/datasets.

-I set the QUERY_CLASS_MODEL_LOC environment variable to the best model I produced in the previous level, and verified that the Flask application loaded it successfully:
+The QUERY_CLASS_MODEL_LOC environment variable was set to the best model I produced in the previous level, and verified that the Flask application loaded it successfully:

 ```shell
 export QUERY_CLASS_MODEL_LOC=/workspace/datasets/fasttext/labeled_query_data_min_count_1000_epoch_25_bigrams.model.bin